jaredpalmer/tsdx/templates/react/README.md

-# TSDX React User Guide
+# DTS React User Guide

 Congrats!
-You just saved yourself hours of work by bootstrapping this project with TSDX.
+You just saved yourself hours of work by bootstrapping this project with DTS.
 Let’s get you oriented with what’s here and how to use it.

-> This TSDX setup is meant for developing React component libraries (not apps!) that can be published to NPM.
+> This DTS setup is meant for developing React component libraries (not apps!) that can be published to NPM.
 If you’re looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

 > If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)

 ## Commands

-TSDX scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.
+DTS scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.

-The recommended workflow is to run TSDX in one terminal:
+The recommended workflow is to run DTS in one terminal:

 ```bash
 npm start # or yarn start